22 Best Places To Visit Outside London For Day Trips

 Whether you’re looking to explore the countryside and hike the White Cliffs of Dover or relax on a beach, there are plenty of amazing things to do.

-Dover Castle, located in the county of Kent, is one of England’s most iconic and historically significant 12th-century castles.
-It has been a key defensive fortification throughout its long history, playing an important role in defending Britain against foreign invasions.
+Dover Castle, located in the southeastern county of Kent, is one of England’s most iconic and historically significant 12th-century castles.
+It has been a key fortification throughout its long history, playing an important role in defending Britain against foreign invasions.

 Today, visitors can explore the castle’s many features and learn more about its fascinating past.